JiashuaiLiu/JiashuaiLiu.github.io/index.md

 # Jiashuai Liu

-I am a  postdoctoral fellow at  [Institute for Aero Engine](https://www.ae.tsinghua.edu.cn) of the [Tsinghua University, China](https://www.tsinghua.edu.cn).
+<p style="text-align:justify; text-justify:inter-ideograph;">I am a  postdoctoral fellow at Institute for Aero Engine, Tsinghua University, China.
 My research focus is on  modeling, simulation, and control of the aero-engine and Altitude Ground Test Facility.

-On this website I present some of my scientific research and write about things that I find interesting.
+<p style="text-align:justify; text-justify:inter-ideograph;">On this website I present some of my scientific research and write about things that I find interesting.

 ## Education

-* Doctor of Engineering in Aerospace Propulsion Theory and Engineering, Beihang University, 2024
+* <p style="text-align:justify; text-justify:inter-ideograph;">Doctor of Engineering in Aerospace Propulsion Theory and Engineering, Beihang University, 2024

-* Bachelor of Engineering in Automation, Northwestern Polytechnical University, 2018
+* <p style="text-align:justify; text-justify:inter-ideograph;">Bachelor of Engineering in Automation, Northwestern Polytechnical University, 2018

 <br>